Rehabilitation following injury or surgery

 Joint disease (osteoarthritis or OA) is not just an old dog problem.
 It can occur in dogs and cats of any age.
 This kind of joint disease is called secondary joint disease, because it occurs secondary to (following) injury, surgery or other musculoskeletal disease.

-Animals which have had surgery on their joints, have had joint injuries, such as cruciate ligament injury, or which have been born with conformational defects such as hip or elbow dysplasia, can potentially develop arthritic changes, collectively known as secondary joint disease.
-As with primary joint disease, the most prevalent sign is pain due to inflammation within the joint (see joint pain for more information on clinical signs).
+Animals which have had surgery/ injury of structures relating to the joint, such as cruciate ligament injury, or which have been born with conformational defects such as hip or elbow dysplasia, are at increased risk of developing secondary joint disease.
+As with primary joint disease, the most prevalent sign is pain due to inflammation within the joint (see our page on recognising pain for more information on clinical signs).

 It has been accepted in research that a number of dog breeds are at increased risk of OA, mostly medium-large breed dogs such as Labradors.
 Whilst we cannot stop the progression of joint disease once it begins, we can take steps to reduce the risk of it occurring.